mhs/docker-rails-bootstrapper/support/README.md

 - `app.json` contains a template used to configure applications within your pipeline
 - `heroku.yml` describes how to build and serve your Dockerized application
-- `docker_support/heroku.Dockerfile` describes how to build an image to serve your application
+- `heroku.Dockerfile` describes how to build an image to serve your application

 Once the pipeline is created connect it to GitHub and set up as normal